Timothy Guy Phelps: Congress

 Following the 1861 convention, he was elected to the 37th United States Congress where he served from March 4, 1861, until March 3, 1863.
 When the San Francisco and San Jose Railroad was built in the 1860s, the right of way from Redwood City to Belmont was granted from Phelps's land.

 Later career

 His next job was in real estate until 1870 when he became the customs collector for the port of San Francisco (until 1872).
-In 1875, he won the Republican nomination for Governor of California, but he was defeated by the Democratic candidate William Irwin, in part aided by disgruntled Republicans who ran John Bidwell as an independent candidate.
+In 1875, he won the Republican nomination for governor, but he was defeated by the Democratic candidate William Irwin, in part aided by disgruntled Republicans who ran John Bidwell as an independent candidate.
 In 1888, Phelps ran for Congress again, but was defeated by the Democrat Thomas J. Clunie.
+He was elected to the State Assembly again in 1894, serving one term.

-He also served as a regent of the University of California at Berkeley from 1878 until his death.
+Phelps also served as a regent of the University of California at Berkeley from 1878 until his death.

 Personal life

-He married Sophronia J. Jewell (born Nov 13, 1824), of Guilford, New York, on September 13, 1853.
+Phelps married Sophronia J. Jewell (born Nov 13, 1824), of Guilford, New York, on September 13, 1853.
 Sophronia died on and Phelps was remarried to Josephine A. McLean in 1870.